-The project will use a new community-based methodology – a VR Sprint – to create the content for the project over a single weekend.
+The project used a new community-based methodology – a VR Sprint – to create the content for the project over a single weekend.
 This methodology is an adaptation of book sprinting, a method by which a book is produced very quickly, normally within five days by a team of people (see Zennaro, Canessa & Carlo et al., 2007).

 The origins of book sprinting date back to 2005 and the need to produce ever more complex technical manuals, often in multiple languages.
 Book sprinting became a recognised methodology by which complex ideas could be discussed and explicated by experts from across multiple specialisms.